byrnesy924/AgeAlyser_2/README.md

 **GamePlayer**
 - Models the decisions/strategies/tactics made by individuals
-- How strategies and choices are mined
+- Identifies strategies, choices, etc.
-- Two key lines of analysis - Military and Economic strategy/tactics
+- Two key lines of analysis - Military and Economic

 **AgeGame**
 - Central object, contains key data for the game (for example the GamePlayer and AgeMap objects), also houses mgz parsing behaviour.